 It is important to build certain checks and balances into the borrower accounting system.
-A simple example is the requirement of having both the borrower and Rural Development sign the checks.
+A simple example is the requirement of having both the borrower and Rural Development sign the checks and review by two entities.
 The families can play an important part in checks and balances by reviewing and approving payments.

-3. Division of Tasks
+3. Segregation of duties

-In designing the accounting system it is important to pay attention to the division of tasks.
-The goal is to assure that one person is not responsible for all of the steps in the accounting process.
-A good example of division of tasks is that both Rural Development and the grantee reconcile the families' checking accounts.
+In designing the accounting system it is important to pay attention to the segregation of duties.

+The goal of segregation of duties is to assure that one person is not responsible for all of the steps in the accounting process.
+A good example of segregation of duties is that both Rural Development and the grantee reconcile the families' checking accounts.